dragon-dune/dragon-dune/dragon-dune.md

 3. The current player may conscript 1 units from the bank onto any territory where they already have a unit.
 This action is free.

-    -  On the Orcs (and their ally) may conscript 2 units.
+    -  On the Orcs (and their ally's) turn they may conscript 2 units.

 4. The current player may hire Goblin mercenaries at a cost of 1 gold per mercenary if it is in a city, or 2 gold per mercenary if it is into any other territory.
 The payment is made directly to the Goblins.

     -   Goblin mercenaries may not be hired in any territory where the dragon marker is present.